Guilty994/liguori_domenico_adc_2021/README.md

 #### Interact

-Once a peer has been correctly announced into the p2p network, the user can interact with the API through the provided methods:
+Once a peer has been correctly booted into the p2p network, the user can interact with the API through the provided methods:
 * `createRoom(String _room_name)` Check if a room with the same name already exist, if it doesn't create it and set the current peer as room member.
-If the room exist, checks first if at least 1 peer is still alive.
+If the room exist, checks if at least 1 peer is still active.
-If all the peers inside the room are dead, delete the room and start the create procedure again.
+If all the peers inside the room are crashed, delete the room, notify the network about the changes and start the create procedure again.
-* `joinRoom(String _room_name)` Check if a room with the provided name exist and join it.
+* `joinRoom(String _room_name)` Check if a room with the provided name exist and if so join it.
 * `leaveRoom(String _room_name)` Check if a room with the provided name exist and the current peer is inside it.
-Then remove the peer from the room and if it's empty, delete it.
+If so, remove the peer from the room and if it's empty, delete it.
-* `sendMessage(String _room_name, String _text_message)` Send a message to all the peers in the room.
+* `sendMessage(String _room_name, String _text_message)` Check if the room exist and the peer joined it.
+If so, send a message to all the peers in the room.

 #### Leave

-A peer that wants to leave the network, can invoke the method `leaveNetwork()`, which will update the DHT information, remove the peer from any room he was in and announce the peer shutdown on the network.
+A peer that wants to leave the network, can invoke the method `leaveNetwork()`.
+This will update the DNS information, remove the peer from any room he was in and announce the peer shutdown on the network allowing the DHT to update properly.
-A support class, `ShutDownProcedure`, has also been provided to the user in order to be called by a [Java Shutdown Hook](https://docs.oracle.com/javase/8/docs/technotes/guides/lang/hook-design.html).
+A support class, `ShutDownProcedure` has also been provided in order to be called by a [Java Shutdown Hook](https://docs.oracle.com/javase/8/docs/technotes/guides/lang/hook-design.html) as it has been done on the example application.

 However, those operations are not required, they just relieves some stress on the p2p network, the fault detector will eventually keep the network consistent ([eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)).